sugarcoat/sugarcoat/README.md

 # Features #

+1. What does it look like?

+   Check out a simple example library [here](site/documentation/index.html)

-1. Can you parse css-preprocessor variables?
+2. Can you parse css-preprocessor variables?

-   Yes, we're able to grab the variables in your Less and SASS files.
+   Yes, we're able to grab the variables from less, SASS, or regular CSS files.
 Just set the `type` option to `variable` in the appropriate `section` object within the `sections` array.
 See [`section.type`](#type) for more information.

-2. Can I customize the default template that comes with Sugarcoat?
+3. Can I customize the default template that comes with Sugarcoat?

-   No problem.
+   Absolutely.
 The `template` option in the [`settings` Object](#settings-object) enables you to define your own layout, partials and static assets.
 Once, those are set, you can use the [`template`](#template) option in the [`section` Object](#section-object) which allows you to override the partial for a particular section.

-3. Can I use my own template instead of the one that comes with Sugarcoat?
+4. Can I use my own template instead of the one that comes with Sugarcoat?

    Yes, you can use your own Handlebars template and partials.
 See the options [`template.layout`](#templatelayout) and [`template.partials`](#templatepartials) for more information.

 # Install #